inkle/ink/Documentation/WritingWithInk.md

 It's also designed with redrafting in mind; so editing a flow should be fast.

-# Part One: The Basics
+# Part 1: The Basics

 ## 1) Content